Eotoke/GettingAndCleaningData/README.md

 Step 5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-1. Using library dplyr, group by "Subject" and "Activity" and average each measurement.
+1. Using library dplyr, group by "Subject" and "Activity" and average each measurement into **tidy_data**.
+2. Output **tidy_data** into "tidy_data.txt"
+3. Free up space by cleaning up all dataframes that had been used for processing.

 ```{r}
 	### Start of Step 5###